Michael Chance Countertenor

 Ensemble rehearsals will be included in the schedule.
 Repertoire will be detailed after all applications have been submitted.
 It is hoped to work on both a cappella repertoire and also with instruments, using all the students on the course.

-Photos by Jeff Shapiro from the SienAgosto 2018 summer music academy.
+Photos from the SienAgosto 2025 summer music academy.

 APPLICATIONS

-You are invited to send your application for SIENAGOSTO ACADEMY 2025 by 15th June 2025 using the following application form (e-mail address provided within):
+You are invited to send your application for SIENAGOSTO ACADEMY 2026 no later than 20th June 2026 using the following application form (e-mail addresses provided within):

 Application form Application form (MS Word file)